trueagi-io/hyperon-experimental/docs/minimal-metta.md

 ## Scope of variables

 Scope of the variable inside instructions is not described in this specification.
-It is a clear gap and one of the todo items.
+It is a clear gap and one of the TODO items.

-## Collapse

-The described language allows transforming the atom into a non-deterministic result using `eval`, but there is no reversed instruction.
-As a consequence one cannot implement `collapse` using the instruction set above.
-In order to add such possibility the additional instruction is needed.
-It could mark a set of results as joined and when their evaluation is finished would assemble them into an expression.

 ## Special matching syntax